DrCopyPaste/RecNForget/README.md

 # Cloning and playing with the code
 Feel free to download the code and play with it, for now this has mainly prototype quality, but I try to clean up the code as I go.

+Currently I use Microsoft's Visual Studio Community 2019 for development.
+To build the setup project you need to have the [WiX Toolset](https://wixtoolset.org/releases/v3.11.2/stable) installed.

 Please keep in mind this is my first (and very maybe last) WPF application so this might make it a bit more messy.
 (Especially binding logic and similar stuff...)
 For stable and buildable code please refer to the version tagged commits, in between releases there may very well be errors in the code ;)

 # upcoming features in next version (commited, not yet released)